ClusterLabs/PAF/administration.md

   * any resource using a collocation constraint with the master resource (like a Pacemaker controlled IP address) will also be affected

+Moreover, during the switchover process, PAF will make sure the old master is be able to catchup with the new master.
+That means that if you try to switchover to a node which is not in streaming replication with the master, it will fail.

 ### Move the master resource to another node

 ```